Challenger and mobile banks

 What does Loot offer?

-Loot's pre-paid Mastercard comes with a sort code and account number, which allows you to make and receive payments.
+Loot isn't a bank, but its prepaid Mastercard does come with a sort code and account number, which allows you to make and receive payments.
 The app allows you to check your balance and any regular payments and deposits, so you can see how much you have left for the rest of the month.
 There is no overdraft facility.

 How long does it take to set up a Loot account?